 (a) Stock Issuable.
-The maximum number of shares of Stock reserved and available for issuance under the Plan shall be 951,9451 shares, subject to adjustment as provided in Section 3(c) and herein.
+The maximum number of shares of Stock reserved and available for issuance under the Plan shall be $1,706,439^1$ shares, subject to adjustment as provided in Section 3(c) and herein.
 Subject to such overall limitation, the maximum aggregate number of shares of Stock that may be issued in the form of Incentive Stock Options shall not exceed 488,087, subject in all cases to adjustment as provided in Section 3(c).
 The shares of Stock underlying any Awards under the Plan and under the Company's 2014 Stock Plan, as amended, that are forfeited, canceled, reacquired by the Company prior to vesting, satisfied without the issuance of Stock or otherwise terminated (other than by exercise) shall be added back to the shares of Stock available for issuance under the Plan.
 In the event the Company repurchases shares of Stock on the open market, such shares shall not be added to the shares of Stock available for issuance under the Plan.
-Subject to such overall limitations, shares of Stock may be issued up to such maximum number pursuant to any type or types of Award; provided, however, that Stock Options or Stock Appreciation Rights with respect to no more than 112,469 shares of Stock may be granted to any one individual grantee during any one calendar year period.
+Subject to such overall limitations, shares of Stock may be issued up to such maximum number pursuant to any type or types of Award.
 The shares available for issuance under the Plan may be authorized but unissued shares of Stock or shares of Stock reacquired by the Company.